Joint Replacement

 Doctors once thought that joint replacement surgery for people with lupus should be avoided due to the high rate of complications.
 However, surgical outcomes for people with lupus have been improving.1

 One small study in New York found that people with lupus had much worse pain and less function compared to those without lupus before surgery.
-However, two years after total hip replacement and total knee replacement, the people with lupus reported similar levels of pain and function.2
+However, 2 years after total hip replacement and total knee replacement, the people with lupus reported similar levels of pain and function.2

 The study also found that those with lupus who needed hip replacement often had osteonecrosis.
 They required knee replacement for osteoarthritis similar to middle-aged patients who were overweight.3

-Special surgical precautions for people with lupus
+Joint replacement precautions for people with lupus

 Any major surgery should be planned as far ahead of time as possible and coordinated with the person’s rheumatologist.
 This gives the person time to stop or start taking medications that may complicate the surgery itself or recovery.